Kotlin/KEEP/proposals/multi-field-value-classes.md

 ### Inline Classes

-Currently working [Inline Classes](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md) allow making a performant identity-less type-safe wrapper with human-readable `toString` for a value of some type.
-It is performant because it stores the inner value directly when possible and differentiates the types in compile time.
+Current [Inline Classes](https://github.com/Kotlin/KEEP/blob/master/proposals/inline-classes.md) are performant identity-less type-safe wrappers with human-readable `toString` for a value of some type.
+They are represented with raw (unboxed) value at runtime when possible, thus eliminating need for wrapper allocations.

 ```kotlin
 @JvmInline